Geothermal energy pros and cons

 We can predict the power output of a geothermal power plant with remarkable accuracy.
 This is not the case with solar and wind, where weather plays a huge part in power production.
 Geothermal power plants are therefore excellent for meeting the baseload energy demand.

-Geothermal power plants have a high capacity factor — actual power output is very close to total installed capacity.
+Geothermal power plants have a high capacity factor, meaning that they deliver a very high level of output relative to the total installed capacity.

 Generating electricity with geothermal energy requires high water temperatures — of more than 150°C (about 300°F) or greater — in order to effectively turn the power-generating turbines.